Family law

 What is a cohabitation agreement?

-A cohabitation agreement sets out what you both intend to do regarding your property and money in the event that you should ever split up.
+A cohabitation agreement sets out what you both intend to do regarding your property and money if you should ever split up.
 For example, one of you might own the property and have a tidy sum in a pension fund, while the other doesn't.

 Therefore, if you don't want to get married, but you do want your relationship to be on a firm and fair footing, why not ask one of our friendly family lawyers to explain the benefits of a cohabitation agreement?